The Clear Edge

 Second failure breakdown:

-• She didn’t give: Tone guidelines by client type, response time expectations by urgency, what constitutes “urgent” vs. “routine”
+• She didn’t provide tone guidelines by client type, response-time expectations by urgency, or what constitutes “urgent” vs. “routine.”

 • Project manager delivered: Fast responses with inconsistent tone